90 day visa

 The cost per extension is 1,900 baht.
-Be prepared to get quizzed in Thai by the Immigration officer, but do not sweat as the questions are usually simple, like “what is your name”, “where are you from”, “what do you like to eat”, and etc. If you’ve been coming to school on a regular basis and doing your homework, these questions are a walk in the park.
+Be prepared to get quizzed in Thai by the Immigration officer, but do not worry as the questions are usually simple, like “what is your name”, “where are you from”, “what do you like to eat”, and etc. If you’ve been coming to school on a regular basis and doing your homework, these questions are easy to answer.

 90 days reporting

 Apart from extending your visa, you are required to report your address to Immigration every 90 days in Thailand.